developersCradle/java-web-dev-soap-rest-api/README.md

 Contains my own notes to better learning experience with some course content.

+> I’m happy to share that I’ve obtained a new certification: API and Web Service Introduction!
+>
+> Did you know, its often better to include XML schema to SOAP messages to bring extra security. 🐟🐟🐟<br>
+> ~ *DevelopersCradle*

 API and Web Service Introduction **Nate Ross** ©.

 [The Course at Udemy](https://www.udemy.com/course/api-and-web-service-introduction/?couponCode=2021PM20).